-7. Indemnification
+6. Indemnification

 The parties of a proceeding under this SDRP shall indemnify, defend and hold harmless the registrar and the Registry Operator and their respective employees, contractors, agents and service providers from any claim arising from the conduct or result of a proceeding under this SDRP.
-Neither the registrar or the Registry

-Operator and their respective agents, employees, contractors and service providers shall be liable to a party for any act or omission in connection with any proceeding under this SDRP.
+Neither the registrar or the Registry Operator and their respective agents (e.g. Afnic/CORE), employees, contractors and service providers shall be liable to a party for any act or omission in connection with any proceeding under this SDRP.
 The complainant shall be directly and solely liable to the registrant in the event the complaint is granted in circumstances where the registrant is lawfully entitled to registration and use of the registered domain name(s) in the TLD.

-8. Relation to Other Dispute Resolution Policies
+7. Relation to Other Dispute Resolution Policies

-This SDRP is in addition to and complementary with the Uniform Domain Name DisputeResolution Policy ("UDRP"), the Uniform Rapid Suspension System ("URS") and anyother mandatory dispute policies adopted by ICANN and/or the Registry Operator.
+This SDRP is in addition to and complementary with the Uniform Domain Name Dispute Resolution Policy ("UDRP"), the Uniform Rapid Suspension System ("URS") and any other mandatory dispute policies adopted by ICANN and/or the Registry Operator.